 We test every Fujifilm camera that is released.
 From flagship models like the X-T5 to more beginner-friendly fare like the X-T50, as well as of course the phenomenally popular X100 compacts, we run all the Fujifilm cameras that come out through our rigorous testing procedure in order to ascertain whether they are worth your money.
 And remember, it’s not just the new stuff — there’s a vibrant market out there for second-hand Fujifilm cameras, and as such we’ve included a dedicated section in this guide for the best used models.

 If you’re new to Fujifilm, at the bottom of the page we’ve put together a quick explainer section with answers to frequently asked questions about Fujifilm cameras.
 Scroll down there if you need an introduction, otherwise read on to discover which cameras we’ve picked as the best of the best.
-And don’t forget to pick up some of the best Fujifilm lenses, too.
+And don’t forget to take a look at some of the best Fujifilm lenses, too.

 The best Fujifilm cameras – our quick list